Hector2024/ops-reading-notes/reading7.md

 3. How does the SSH protocol work?

--It has a server and a client.
+- It has a server and a client.
 The computer reaches out to the server using a "public key" to make sure its talking to the server, then they make or agree upon a mutual "key".
 Once that happens the protocol protects the traffic between the client and server.

 4. How is the data kept safe when transmitted between the SSH client and server?

-- Before the the client and the server are connected they agree "on the symmetric encryption algorithm to be used and generate the encryption key that will be used."
-(SSH, 1996) and the protocal also protects the transmission using hash algorithms.
+- Before the client and the server are connected they agree "on the symmetric encryption algorithm to be used and generate the encryption key that will be used."
+(SSH, 1996) and the protocol also protects the transmission using hash algorithms.

 5. What is SFTP?

-- SFTP is SSH's file transfer protocol
+-SFTP is SSH's file transfer protocol